 Eating Lower on the Food Chain

-- Eat less meat and dairy because it takes an enormous amount of water, more than other foods, to produce animal products.
-This is because livestock and poultry in the US eat large amounts of water-intensive feed – often corn and soybeans.
+- It takes an enormous amount of water to produce animal products like meat and dairy, because livestock and poultry in the US eat large amounts of water-intensive feed – usually corn and soybeans.

-- Try Meatless Monday and eat vegetarian one day a week.
+- Try Meatless Monday and go vegetarian one day a week.
 It could significantly lower your water footprint.

 - Learn more about the water in your food.

-- Eat less processed food like snack chips, premade meals, candy and soda, because more water is required to produce them using the basic food ingredients they’re derived from.
+- Eat less processed food like chips, premade meals, candy and soda, because processing requires more water.
 Learn more about the water in your food.

 - “Process” your own whole foods for on-the-go snacks by chopping up fresh fruit and vegetables, making your own trail mix with dried fruit and nuts, or mashing up (with a food processor) beans with olive oil and seasoning for hummus or dip.